“For the public good” – in practice at Norton Rose Fulbright in Canada

 These are values we instill in our people.
 From the start of their careers, our lawyers are encouraged to seek pro bono work and their pursuits are supported by the partnership, notably by treating their pro bono activities as billable hours for the purpose of career evaluations.

 We have pledged up to 30 hours of pro bono service per lawyer per year.
 We are proud that our lawyers make time to support individuals and not-for-profit organizations within our local communities in Montréal, Québec, Toronto, Ottawa, Calgary and across Canada.

 A global community

-As an international legal practice we are intent on thinking and acting globally whilst still being very much committed to giving back to our community locally.
+As an international legal practice we are intent on thinking and acting globally while still being very much committed to giving back to our community locally.

 Volunteering by using our legal expertise is a fundamental part of our practice.
 Norton Rose Fulbright has a well-established pro bono and community program that is active across the globe.